Toward Lower Bounds for Chromatic Symmetric Functions in the Elementary Basis: Introduction

 Shareshian--Wachs \cite{SWchromatic} introduced an \emph{inversion} statistic $\inv_G(\kappa)$ on proper colorings of graphs $G$ with vertex set $[n] = \{1,2,...,n\}$, given by

 Shareshian--Wachs \cite{SWchromatic} then used this inversion statistic to define the \emph{chromatic quasisymmetric function} $X_G(\mathbf{x}, q)$ by

 where the sum is over all proper colorings $\kappa: [n] \to \mathbb{Z}_{>0}$.
 In the case when $G$ is the incomparability graph of a \emph{natural unit interval order}, $X_{\inc(P)}(\mathbf{x}, q)$ is in fact a symmetric function \cite[Theorem 4.5]{SWchromatic}.
 The chromatic quasisymmetric functions for incomparability graphs of natural unit interval orders are closely related to the $q$-statistic from the work of Haiman \cite{Himmanant} on immanants in the setting of Hecke algebras.
-The connection between the work of \cite{Himmanant} and \cite{SWchromatic} was established by Clearman--Hyatt--Shelton--Skandera \cite{CHSS}.
+The connection between monomial Hecke algebra immanants in \cite{Himmanant} and the chromatic quasisymmetric functions of \cite{SWchromatic} was established by Clearman--Hyatt--Shelton--Skandera \cite{CHSS}.
 We write $c_\lambda^P$ for the $e$-coefficients of $X_{\inc(P)}(\mathbf{x})$ and $c_{\lambda}^P(q)$ for the \emph{polynomial} $e$-coefficients of $X_{\inc(P)}(\mathbf{x}, q)$ when $X_{\inc(P)}(\mathbf{x}, q)$ is a symmetric function.
 When $P$ is clear from context, we will write $c_\lambda$ and $c_\lambda(q)$.
 Shareshian--Wachs made the following refinement of the Stanley--Stembridge conjecture. \begin{conjecture}\cite[Conjecture 1.3]{SWchromatic} If $P$ is a natural unit interval order, then $X_{\inc(P)}(\mathbf{x}, q) = \sum_{\lambda \vdash n} c_\lambda^P(q) e_\lambda(\mathbf{x})$ is $e$-positive.
 In other words, the polynomials $c_{\lambda}^P(q)$ have non-negative integer coefficients. \end{conjecture}

 Each natural unit interval order on $[n]$ is indexed by a \emph{reverse Hessenberg function} $\bm.$ Write $P_\bm$ for the natural unit interval order associated to $\bm$.
 To prove the Stanley--Stembridge conjecture, Hikita introduced a probability distribution $\prob_\bm: \SYT_n \to \mathbb{Q}(q)$ on standard Young tableaux for each reverse Hessenberg function $\bm$.
-Hikita then showed that $c_{\lambda}^{P_\bm}(\alpha) > 0$ for all $\alpha > 0$ if and only if $\prob_\bm(T; q) \neq 0$ for some $T \in \SYT(\lambda)$.
+Hikita then showed that $c_{\lambda}^{P_\bm}(\tau) > 0$ for all $\tau > 0$ if and only if $\prob_\bm(T; q) \neq 0$ for some $T \in \SYT(\lambda)$.
 Define the set of \emph{$\bm$-Hikita tableaux of shape $\lambda$} by

 We recall the necessary details of Hikita's proof in Section~\ref{subsec Hik prelim}.
 Hikita's proof of Theorem \ref{SSconj}, and the subsequent proofs of Theorem~\ref{SSconj} given by Griffin--Mellit--Romero--Weigl--Wen \cite{GMRWW} and Huh--Hwang--Kim--Kim--Oh \cite{HHKKO}, leave several questions unanswered.
 In particular, Conjecture \ref{SWePosConj} remains unresolved, and no combinatorial interpretation of the $e$-coefficients of $X_{\inc(P)}(\mathbf{x})$ is known.
 The problem of finding a combinatorial interpretation of the elementary basis coefficients $c_{\lambda}^P$ and $c_{\lambda}^P(q)$ is the focus of the current paper.